Kesha v. Dr. Luke: Reactions

 Before the February 2020 ruling against Kesha, numerous celebrities commented on the conflict.
-For example, in 2016 George Takei wrote, "This ruling is an unfortunate and troubling example of favoring corporations over people."
-Producer Brad Walsh tweeted "Forcing a woman to work with her rapist, or to work to profit her rapist, is a failure of justice."
-Also in 2016 Lena Dunham wrote an article, expressing her solidarity with Kesha.
+In 2016, George Takei wrote, "This ruling is an unfortunate and troubling example of favoring corporations over people."
+Producer Brad Walsh tweeted: "Forcing a woman to work with her rapist, or to work to profit her rapist, is a failure of justice."
+Also in 2016, Lena Dunham wrote an article, expressing her solidarity with Kesha.

-Several musicians also voiced their support for Kesha through Twitter.
+Several musicians voiced their support for Kesha through Twitter.
 Miley Cyrus and Margaret Cho posted a picture of Fiona Apple holding a placard reading, "Kesha—I am so angry for you.
 They were wrong.
 I'm so sorry" on Instagram.
 Jack Antonoff and Zedd also offered to produce and work with Kesha, with the latter of the two eventually producing her song "True Colors".
 While accepting a trophy at the Brit Awards, Adele stated, "I'd also like to take this moment to publicly support Kesha."
-Singer-songwriter Taylor Swift donated $250,000 to help with any of Kesha's financial needs, something fellow singer Demi Lovato publicly criticized.
+Singer-songwriter Taylor Swift donated $250,000 to help with any of Kesha's financial needs, something fellow singer Demi Lovato publicly criticized as done only to "further [Taylor Swfft's] brand".
 Lady Gaga, Iggy Azalea, Lilly Singh, Alessia Cara, Ariana Grande, Lily Allen, Kelly Clarkson, Lorde, Haim, Marina Diamandis, and other artists supported Kesha through social media.

 American magazine The Atlantic criticized Dr. Luke's presence in mainstream music following the lawsuits, writing that Doja Cat's rise has signalled a quick rehabilitation of Dr Luke's career while originally the same industry was slow to react to the original allegations.
 Conversely, TV host Wendy Williams sided against Kesha in the ruling, saying in an interview, "Unfortunately business is business, and it sounds like it's fair.
 If everybody complained because somebody allegedly sexually abused them and was ripping them off, then contracts would be broken all the time."
-However, after Kesha posted an Instagram post, in which she claimed that she had been "offered contractual freedom from Dr. Luke if she would recant her sexual abuse allegations, but that she refused", Williams changed her mind and apologized to Kesha, explaining "unfortunately a lot of people lie about rape so I was just being skeptical".
+After Kesha posted an Instagram post, in which she claimed that she had been "offered contractual freedom from Dr. Luke if she would recant her sexual abuse allegations, but that she refused", Williams changed her mind and apologized to Kesha, explaining "unfortunately a lot of people lie about rape so I was just being skeptical".